-This is the basic level qualification from PRINCE2.
-Here you can learn the basics of the PRINCE2 methodology and terminology.
+This is the basic level qualification.
+Here you will learn the basics of the PRINCE2 methodology and terminology.

-No experience or education prerequisites are mandatory for this qualification.
+There are no experience or education prerequisites for this qualification.

-The exam consists of 75 multiple choice questions, and the score of 5 questions is not counted towards the final score.
+The exam is closed book and comprises 75 multiple-choice questions, and the scores from 5 questions are not counted towards the final score.

 The duration is 60 minutes and you must get 50% to pass the exam; i.e. 35 questions right out of 70.

 This qualification does not expire or require re-validation.

 If you are an experienced project manager in a PRINCE2 environment, you can apply to be the PRINCE2 Practitioner.

 This qualification will give you an in-depth understanding of the relationships between the PRINCE2 elements, principles, themes, etc.

 To apply for the PRINCE2 Practitioner exam, you must have passed any of the certifications listed below:

 - Certified Associate in Project Management (CAPM)